MicrosoftDocs/win32/desktop-src/FileIO/breaking-opportunistic-locks.md

 ---
-Description: 'Breaking an opportunistic lock is the process of degrading the lock that one client has on a file so that another client can open the file, with or without an opportunistic lock.' ms.assetid: '0356c167-2973-4820-85a9-bc14abcbf163'
+Description: Breaking an opportunistic lock is the process of degrading the lock that one client has on a file so that another client can open the file, with or without an opportunistic lock. ms.assetid: 0356c167-2973-4820-85a9-bc14abcbf163
-title: Breaking Opportunistic Locks
+title: Breaking Opportunistic Locks ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Breaking Opportunistic Locks